mzguntalan/vegetable/README.md

 ```

 ### Insight to how this reader works
-This reader works by viewing the `ttf` file as `ttx` and finding the contours of a glpyh.
-Each contour is a sequence
+This reader works by reading the `ttf` and finding the `ttglyfs` that you specified.
+For each of those glyph specification it then finds the contours of a glpyh.
+Each contour is a sequence of lines or
-curves and each of those is converted as a `VectorGraphic` object.
-Then, the glyph is then just a summation of all
+curves (encoded as a sequence of on and off points) and each of those is converted as a `VectorGraphic` object.
-these `VectorGraphic` objects.
+Then, the glyph is then just the sum of all these `VectorGraphic` objects.